 Our foremost ethical principle is ahimsa.
 There is not an absolute prohibition against taking medication and vaccines that have been developed or tested on animals or that continue to be produced using animal byproducts.
 However, where we can find alternatives, we choose the least harmful.
 If a woman needs to take estrogen for menopausal symptoms, it would be better to take yam based estradiol rather than pregnant mare urine derived conjugated estrogens.
 It would be preferable to take vegan Vitamin D3 and DHA rather than that derived from animal sources.
 Some vegans are able to find compounding pharmacists to make the active ingredients of a medicine available without encapsulating it in gelatin.

-From about 54 minutes to 1hour 10 the vegan doctors discuss animal testing in the vaccine with an extended ethical discussion grounded by the small numbers of animals tested as compared to the large number of lives saved.
-He didn’t even discuss the mink killed as an example of animals harmed by continuation of the pandemic.
-As a side note, I was surprised to hear their discussion of organic produce that follows, detailing the greater harm to animals because of the by products used, compared to conventional produce.
+In the webinar below, from about 54 minutes to 1hour 10min several vegan doctors discuss animal testing in the vaccine with an extended ethical discussion grounded by the small numbers of animals tested as compared to the large number of lives saved.
+They didn’t even discuss the mink killed as an example of animals harmed by continuation of the pandemic.
+As a side note, I was surprised to hear their discussion of organic produce that follows, detailing the greater harm to animals because of the by-products used, compared to conventional produce.
 I am not sure that the harms to workers of pesticide application and to climate and soils has been adequately considered but it is an interesting discussion.

 Another excellent webinar was in the UK discussing the COVID19 disease, various vaccines available and their health system’s approach.
 There are some differences between the UK, US and other countries in disease spread, health system functioning and vaccine roll out, and since information has changed so quickly, some aspects may not apply as time goes on, but it is instructive.
 They correctly note around 1:23 that the vaccine was tested on animals.
 They also note that the ingredients of mRNA vaccines are vegan, a point which is strictly true, but as referenced in the articles I linked above, the process involves culturing in cell lines and the media contain some animal byproducts.
 Still as I discuss above, I believe it makes sense to take the vaccine because of the greater benefits for us compared to harms to animals and risks to us as humans.